phundament/app/docs/51-vagrant-docker.md

 ### Database migrations

-To run your database migations you have to open a bash in your `web` container with:
+To run your database migrations you have to open a bash in your `web` container with:

     vagrant docker-run -t web -- /bin/bash

-On this bash you can run your migrations with:
+On this bash you can run `yii` with:

     ./yii migrate